p-a/kickass-cruncher-plugins/README.md

 Gaps will be zero-filled.
 Crunching is done either forward or backward and the use of literals is optional.
 Forward crunching is often the case for loaders (e.g Krill's loader).
 Backward-decrunch is more common for in-memory decrunching where decrunched data may overlap input.
 Exomizer outputs a safety offset, and this is the minimum offset needed between uncrunched and decrunched data.
-The plugin can help out with asserting this if a start-address for the compressed data is provided (e.g. \'*\' for current PC).
+The plugin can help out with asserting this if a start-address for the compressed data is provided (e.g. `*` for current PC).

 ####Syntax:

-    .plugin "se.triad.kickass.exomizer.ExomizerArchive" //Loads all Exomizer-related plugins

     .modify MemExomizer( boolean forwardCrunching [false], boolean useLiterals [true], int startAddress [no check])

 There is also two convenience modifiers.
 They are equal to calling MemExomizer with `useLiterals` set to `true`.